hiulit/RetroPie-Godot-Engine-Emulator/README.md

 Try changing the Godot "emulator" version in the [runcommand](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand).

-If you downloaded the game from https://itch.io, there a good chance the author has stated which version of Godot that game uses.
+If you downloaded the game from https://itch.io, there's a good chance the author stated which version of Godot that game uses.

 In case none of the "emulators" work... **Sorry 😔**.